 Tennessee Rural Partnership only releases candidate information with their explicit approval.
 We match your requirements with candidate qualifications and preferences.
-Job profiles are provided to only the candidates that match your needs.
-Only when the candidate requests to be referred to an opportunity will their information be sent to that hiring entity.
+Job profiles are provided to only the candidates that match a job opportunity’s needs.
+Only when the candidate requests to be referred to a job opportunity will their information be sent to that hiring entity.

 How is TRP different?

 - There is no cost or contract required for our services.